 - Install Windows 11 on Legacy BIOS and no TPM 2.0

-Windows 11 is way better than any of its predecessors, some people still use Windows 10 for many reasons.
-One big reason is, they’d have to buy expensive machines just to run windows 11 on it. (while many people do use alternative operating systems) Apart from forced ads and pre-defined settings, Windows 11 is the best operating system the world has ever seen.
+Windows 11 is way better than any of its predecessors.
+Some people still use Windows 10 for many reasons.
+One big reason is that they’d have to buy expensive machines just to run Windows 11 on it.
+While many people do use alternative operating systems, apart from forced ads and pre-defined settings, Windows 11 is the best operating system the world has ever seen.

 Windows 11 Performance Tweaks